Today, I have something really incredible to share…

 19. Daily Multivitamin Supplement

-Stash some daily vitamins to help maintain your overall health.
+Stash some vitamins to maintain your overall health.

-So try to limit additional clothes to just a couple of the main undergarments.
+So limit additional clothes to a couple of undergarments.

-Plan on wearing the same set of durable clothes (like a pair of tactical pants) every day, and then change out your undergarments to maintain reasonable hygiene.
+Plan on wearing the same clothes (like a pair of tactical pants) every day.

 Remember: